1995 Texas Panhandle tornado outbreak: Pampa, Texas

-An F4 formed near Pampa, Texas, just after the parent storm produced an F0 to the SW.
+This extremely powerful but short lived F4 tornado formed near Pampa, Texas, just after the parent storm produced an F0 tornado to the southwest.
 Despite only having a path 3 miles long, it caused 7 injuries, comprising a majority of the injuries caused by the outbreak.
 It also caused $30 million in damage as it travelled through Pampa before it lifted in the middle of the city.
 Per Thomas P. Grazulis, the F4 rating is based on movement of industrial equipment, as only F2-F3 damage occurred in Pampa because the tornado had weakened by then.
 In total, it destroyed 75 structures and damaged 175.
 Tornado expert Thomas P. Grazulis stated in F5–F6 Tornadoes; "In my opinion, if there ever was an F6 tornado caught on video, it was the Pampa, Texas tornado of 1995".

 Photo of the Hoover, TX F2 taken by Martin Lisius.
 Copyright Martin Lisius.
 Photo shows the Rufe Jordan Unit prison in front of the tornado.

 After the tornado dissipated, the storm produced a short-lived F0 and the Hoover, TX tornado, which was officially rated an F2 but some storm chasers argue it was stronger.

+Kellerville, Texas

+Residential damage near the unincorporated community of Kellerville, Texas following the tornado.